Ontario Deposit Return Program: Description

 Exemptions to those include containers with a capacity of 100 mL or less, those purchased at U-Vint, U-Brew, and duty-free shops, and those purchased before 5 February 2007.
 Points of sale include all Liquor Control Board of Ontario (LCBO) retail outlets, LCBO Agency Stores and The Beer Store Retail Partners, and Ontario winery and distillery stores.
 Approximately "360 million containers are eligible for recycling through the Bag it Back program".

 A refund for the deposit is made to the customer once the container is returned to The Beer Store, which manages the collection, processing and recycling of the containers on behalf of the province, or to an LCBO Agency store, an empty bottle dealer in rural communities, or a commercial return depot.
 The Beer Store signed a five-year contract with the Government of Ontario to manage the program at the program's inception, partly because "it already runs an efficient bottle-return program for beer bottles".
 For this, it receives 10 cents from the government per empty container collected.
 Its first year of operation was expected to cost the province $15 million, anticipating approximately 150 million containers would be returned.
 Previously, the province paid $5 million a year to Waste Diversion Ontario for glass reclamation from municipal Blue box programs.

-As part of the monitoring of this program, a mystery shopping company, Sensors Quality Management Inc. was contracted to visit 85% or more of the return locations on an annual basis.
+As part of the monitoring of this program, a mystery shopping company was contracted to visit 85% or more of the return locations on an annual basis.
 During each visit, a variety of empties were returned for refund to determine if the unit employees knew how to appropriately identify the container and provide the correct refund amount.